anothertechs/anothertechs/src/blogs/crypto/shooting-star/index.md

 ### 2. Stop Loss

-When trading the shooting star candle pattern, you should always employ a stop-loss order.
+When trading the shooting star candlestick pattern, you should always employ a stop-loss order.
 After all, nothing in stock trading is certain, and you could get misleading indications when trading the shooting star pattern.

-As a result, arrange the shooting star candle pattern over the pattern's upper wick.
+As a result, arrange the shooting star candlestick pattern over the pattern's upper wick.

 ### 3. Profiteering

 The shooting star's pricing objective is the same as the pattern's size (the length of the candle).

-Similarly, we're looking for a three-times-the-length-of-the-shooting-star price move, including the wick.
+Similarly, we're looking for a three times the length of the shooting star price move, including the wick.

 ## Benefits of Shooting Star Pattern

-Because of its simplicity, a shooting star pattern is an excellent tool for new technical traders.
+Because of its simplicity, a shooting star candlestick pattern is an excellent tool for new technical traders.
 If traders follow the pattern description as outlined above, spotting a probable shooting star candle is simple.

 The candle pattern will occasionally be flawed on its own.